 Over time, your skin is affected by exposure to UV light and aging, which can cause pigmentary changes on the surface of the skin.
-The result can be sun or age spots as well as freckles and moles.
-Moles are skin growths that develop when skin cells grow in a cluster.
-Usually skin cells spread out, but sometimes there is a miscommunication and they grow all in one place.
-Usually brown or black and begin as flat tan freckles.
-However, they can grow and change color over time due to sun exposure, pregnancy, or during the teen years and become raised and dark.
+The result can be sun or age spots as well as freckles, cherry angiomas, and skin tags.
+Most lesions are skin growths that develop when skin cells grow in a cluster.
+Usually, skin cells spread out, but sometimes there is a miscommunication and they grow all in one place.

-Most of the time, moles are benign.
+Most of the time skin lesions are benign.
 However, they can also be indicators of cancerous growths under the skin.
-Moles that change in color and size should be checked by a qualified dermatologist for cancerous qualities.
+Skin lesions that change in color and size should be checked by a qualified dermatologist for cancerous qualities.
 Regardless of the pigmentary condition, the LightPod Neo can safely and effectively treat your skin lesion, resulting in an even and uniform skin tone.

-Removing a mole using a laser involves numbing the area using an ice pack.
+Removing a skin tag or brown spot using a laser involves numbing the area using an ice pack.
 Afterwards, a laser is used to excise the pigmentation in the mole.
 The pigment is then cleared away by the body’s natural healing processes.
 A scab forms over the mole which eventually falls away.

 The area may turn darker for a few days after the procedure.
 However, this can be covered up by cosmetics.
 Patients should avoid exposing the area to sunlight for at least six weeks and use sunscreen when they are outside.

 The procedure is generally safe and the risk of scarring is minimal (about 1 percent).
 Whether or not it is painful depends a lot on the patient’s pain threshold.
 Some people report feeling a slight tingling during the procedure that feels like someone is snapping a rubber band against their skin.

 Pros and Cons of Laser Removal